 The deep UBVRI photometric survey by Moitinho et al. (2001) highlighted the pre-MS in NGC 2362.
-The combined VRI photometric and spectroscopic H α observations of Dahm (2005) not only extended the pre-MS further towards the substellar limit, but also detected $\sim 130~{\rm H}\alpha$ emitters.
-Comparison of the bona fide pre-MS objects, on the basis of strong H α emission, with the full optical CMD of the region, shows that a possible 200-300 additional low-mass objects might be associated with NGC 2362.
+The combined VRI photometric and spectroscopic H α observations of Dahm (2005) not only extended the pre-MS further towards the substellar limit, but also detected ~ 130 H α emitters.
+Comparison of the bona fide pre-MS objects, on the basis of strong H α emission, with the full optical CMD of the region, shows that a possible 200 - 300 additional low-mass objects might be associated with NGC 2362.
 Early X-ray surveys (Berghöfer & Schmitt 1998) were hampered by poor spatial sensitivity, but with the Chandra ACIS observations by Damiani et al. (2006a) 308 star-like objects were discovered.
 Approximately 90 % of these sources were identified as probable cluster members based on the comparison with optical surveys.
 The spatial distributions of the low-mass and high-mass populations suggest that mass segregation might be occurring within the cluster.
 Dahm & Hillenbrand (2007) used Spitzer IRAC observations to probe the disc harbouring population of NGC 2362 and found that only $\sim 7\%$ have optically thick circumstellar discs, whereas the fraction with associated optically thin discs is slightly higher ($\sim 12\%$).

 NGC 6530 is the oldest component of the large H II region known as the Lagoon Nebula and forms the nucleus of the Sgr OB1 association.
-The MS population of NGC 6530 is rich, containing several O stars and dozens of B stars (Walker 1957; Kilambi 1977) however due to its location (close to the Galactic plane and projected on top of the Galactic bulge) it can be difficult to differentiate its stellar population from foreground and background stars.
-The earliest photometric study of the core of NGC 6530 was performed by Walker (1957) who discovered a MS extending to spectral types of approximately A0 below which the stars lie systematically above the empirically defined MS and determined a distance in the region $1400-2000\,\mathrm{pc}$.
-NGC 6530 is a very young SFR with most estimates (based on MS fitting of the high-mass OB population) suggesting an age in the range of $1.5-3.0\,\mathrm{Myr}$ (Sagar & Joshi 1978; Sung et al. 2000).
-The central coordinates of the cluster are $\alpha{\mathrm{J}2000.0}=18^{\mathrm{h}}\,04^{\mathrm{m}}\,31.0^{\mathrm{s}}$, $\delta{\mathrm{J}2000.0}=-24^{\circ}\,21'\,30.0''$ (Chen et al. 2007).
+The MS population of NGC 6530 is rich, containing several O stars and dozens of B stars (Walker 1957; Kilambi 1977) however due to its location - close to the Galactic plane and projected on top of the Galactic bulge - it can be difficult to differentiate its stellar population from foreground and background stars.
+The earliest photometric study of the core of NGC 6530 was performed by Walker (1957) who discovered a MS extending to spectral types of approximately A0 below which the stars lie systematically above the empirically defined MS and determined a distance in the region of 1400 - 2000 pc.
+NGC 6530 is a very young SFR with most estimates - based on MS fitting of the high-mass OB population - suggesting an age in the range of 1.5 - 3.0 Myr (Sagar & Joshi 1978; Sung et al. 2000).
+The central coordinates of the cluster are $\alpha{J2000.0} = 18^{h} 04^{m} 31.0^{s}$, $\delta{J2000.0} = -24^{\circ} 21' 30.0''$ (Chen et al. 2007).

 The initial evidence of a well-populated pre-MS was the photoelectric study of Walker (1957) that showed late-type stars lying above the ZAMS.
 Although the pre-MS nature of these objects was disputed (Thé 1960), later studies confirmed the findings of Walker (1957) (van Altena & Jones 1972; Kilambi 1977).
 A deep UBVRI and $H\alpha$ survey by Sung et al. (2000) found several dozen pre-MS objects on the basis of excess $H\alpha$ emission (see also the earlier study of Herbig 1957).
-Several X-ray surveys (Rauw et al. 2002; Damiani et al. 2004) have identified 884 point sources, and although only 220 of these have optical counterparts (see for instance the BVI study of Prisinzano et al. 2005), it is believed that at least 90 % of these are low-mass pre-MS stars.
-Damiani et al. (2006b) combined previous X-ray data with near-IR 2MASS data to study the low-mass disc bearing population of NGC 6530.
+Several X-ray surveys (Rauw et al. 2002; Damiani et al. 2004) have identified 884 point sources, and although only 220 of these have optical counterparts (see for instance the BVI study of Prisinzano et al. (2006b) combined previous X-ray data with near-IR 2MASS data to study the low-mass disc bearing population of NGC 6530.
 They discovered 120 additional pre-MS candidates on the basis of near-IR excesses indicative of warm circumstellar material that were not present in the X-ray catalogue and also interpreted a small subset of objects with more extreme IR excesses as possible Class I objects.